The Most Beautiful Heidelberg Old Town and Stunning Castle Views You’ll Love

 What to Pack for a “River Beach” Day

-A river stop in Heidelberg calls for slightly different gear than a traditional castle tour.
+A river stop here calls for slightly different gear than a traditional castle tour.
 You will still walk on cobblestones.
 However, you may also relax by the water.
 Because of this mix, smart packing makes the day easier.

 Footwear Comfortable walking shoes are essential for the Altstadt Heidelberg.
 The cobblestone streets can be uneven.
 At the same time, light sandals work well for lounging at the Neckarwiese.
 Therefore, bringing both options keeps you prepared.